tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hats.md

 ### + Handles the toughest tech comm scenarios.

-When you have to deal with versioning, translation, content re-use, conditional filtering, authoring workflows, and PDF output, you're going to struggle to make this work with the other tools mentioned in this book.
+When you have to deal with versioning, translation, content re-use, conditional filtering, authoring workflows, and PDF output, you're going to struggle to make this work with the other tools mentioned in this course.

 ### + Integrates reference information with guides and tutorials.